 Jeffrey DeWitt is a 26-year United States Air Force veteran who retired in the rank of Chief Master Sergeant, the top 1% of all enlisted grades.
-His medals include the Meritorious Service Medal with four oak leaf clusters, Air Force Commendation Medal with three oak leaf clusters, Air Force Outstanding Unit Award with six oak leaf clusters, Air Force Good Conduct Medal with seven oak leaf clusters, National Defense Service Medal with one star, Iraq Campaign Medal, Global War on Terrorism Service Medal, Korean Defense Service Medal, Humanitarian Service Medal, and the Air Force Expeditionary Service Ribbon with Gold Border.
+He was award the Meritorious Service Medal with four oak leaf clusters (5-time recipient), Air Force Commendation Medal with three oak leaf clusters (4-time recipient), Air Force Outstanding Unit Award with six oak leaf clusters (7-time recipient), Iraq Campaign Medal, Global War on Terrorism Service Medal, Korean Defense Service Medal, Humanitarian Service Medal, the Air Force Expeditionary Service Ribbon with Gold Border, and more.

 Born and raised in Norwalk, Connecticut, he has researched countless veterans and their stories, focusing on those who died during wartime service.
 He has self-published nine books in the historical non-fiction category.
-Five of the eight books are about veterans from Norwalk.
-The remaining four are about Connecticut residents who died in the attack on Pearl Harbor, the Battle of Iwo Jima, the 99 recipients of the Medal of Honor with a connection to Connecticut, and his most recent book about the 69 heroes from Connecticut who died in Iraq and Afghanistan.
+Five of the nine books are about veterans from his hometown, Norwalk, Connecticut.
+The remaining four are about Connecticut residents who died in the attack on Pearl Harbor, the Battle of Iwo Jima, the 99 recipients of the Medal of Honor with a connection to Connecticut, and his most recent book about the 69 heroes from Connecticut who died in Afghanistan and Iraq.
+The stories can be read at https://CTMilitaryHeroes.org.

 He is a member of the Board of Directors and Historian for the Iwo Jima Memorial Historical Foundation based in Connecticut.
 For his work for the foundation, he was selected for the 2022 Veterans Public Service Award For Excellence from Central Connecticut State University.